rwpeterson/tagger/README.md

 ## High-level overview

+All applications support `--help` to display basic usage and command-line arguments

 ### Data collection and instrument control

-- `streamer`: Server program that controls the time tagger and provides tags and count information to clients
+- `tagstream`: Server program that controls the time tagger and provides tags and count information to clients
 - `tagview`: Interactive client program that displays current count rates, controls input delays and thresholds, and so on
-- `tagsave`: Automated program that takes a .json specification of the data you want to save, connects to a local or remote `streamer` server to collect the data, then saves it as .json and (if requested) saves the raw tags in compressed binary format alongside
+- `tagsave`: Automated program that takes a .json specification of the data you want to save, connects to a local or remote `tagstream` server to collect the data, then saves it as .json and (if requested) saves the raw tags in our compressed binary format alongside

 ### Analysis and processing

-- `tcat`: decompresses and decodes our compressed binary format to tab-separated values for use in other tools
+- `tcat`: decompresses and decodes our [compressed binary format](tagtools/doc/tags_format.md) to tab-separated values for use in other tools
 - `txt2tags`: compresses tab-separated time tag data into our compressed binary format